Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

 \newcolumntype{t}{X} \newcolumntype{q}{>{\hsize=0.27\hsize}X} \tabularxcolumn[1]{m{#1}}

-In our simulations of our adaptive-confidence HK model, we consider the parameter values in \cref{tab:parameters}.
-All of our numerical simulations result in consensus for $c_0 \geq 0.3$.
-In the present paper, we show our simulation results for $c_0 \in \{0.02, 0.03, \ldots, 0.20 \}$; we include the results for the other examined values of $c_0$ (see \cref{tab:parameters}) in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.
-We examine the numbers of major and minor clusters, the Shannon entropy $H(T)$ (see \cref{eq:entropy}), the weighted-average edge fraction $W(T)$ (see \cref{eq:weighted_avg}), and the convergence time.
+For our adaptive-confidence HK model, all of our numerical simulations reach a consensus state for $c_0 \geq 0.3$.
+(As we discussed in \cref{sec:simulations_quantities}, a consensus state has exactly one major opinion cluster.)
+We show our simulation results for $c_0 \in \{0.02, 0.03, \ldots, 0.20 \}$; we include the results for the other examined values of $c_0$ (see \cref{tab:parameters}) in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.
+We examine the numbers of major and minor clusters, the Shannon entropy $H(T_f)$ (see equation \cref{eq:entropy}), the weighted-average edge fraction $W(T_f)$ (see equation \cref{eq:weighted_avg}), and the convergence time $T_f$.
 We plot each of these quantities versus the initial confidence bound $c_0$.
 For each value of the confidence-increase parameter $\gamma$, we generate one plot; each plot has one curve for each value of the confidence-decrease parameter $\delta$.
-Each point in our plots is the mean of our numerical simulations for the associated value of the BCM parameters ($c_0$, $\gamma$, and $\delta$).
+Each point in our plots is a mean of our numerical simulations for the associated values of the BCM parameter set ($\gamma$, $\delta$, and $c_0$).
 We also show one standard deviation from the mean.
-In \cref{tab:HK_trends}, we summarize the trends that we observe in our simulations of our adaptive-confidence HK model.
+For our simulations on a complete graph and the {\sc Facebook100} networks, each point in our plots is a mean of 10 simulations (from 10 sets of initial opinions).
+For our simulations on $G(N,p)$ ER random graphs and SBM random graphs, each point in our plots is a mean of 50 simulations (from 5 random graphs that each have 10 sets of initial opinions).
+We include all plots --- including those that we do not present in the present section (i.e., \cref{sec:HK_results}) or in \cref{appendix:HK_simulations} --- in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.
+In \cref{tab:HK_trends}, we summarize the trends that we observe in our simulations.